-The track and intensity of the system will updated and put in cyclone page of IMD website time to time, based on the special tropical weather outlook and tropical cyclone advisory bulletin issued by RSMC, New Delhi.
-The cone of uncertainty in the forecast has been introduced with effect from the cyclone, 'WARD' during December, 2009.
+The track and intensity of the system will updated and put in cyclone page of IMD website time to time, based on the special tropical weather outlook and tropical cyclone advisory bulletin issued by RSMC, New Delhi from the stage of deep depression.

+2.5.1 Cone of uncertainty: The cone of uncertainty in the forecast has been introduced with effect from the cyclone, 'WARD' during December, 2009.
 It is helpful to the decision makers as it indicates the standard forecast errors in the forecast for different periods like 12, 24, 36, 48, 60 and 72 hrs as given below.

 Lead time (hrs) Standard error (km) used for uncertainty forecast

 12 75

 24 150

-Edition 2010
+36 200

+48 250

+60 300

+72 350